peterewills/peterewills.github.io/blog/_drafts/2019-07-15-study-guide-ml.md

 ---
-title: "Data Science Study Guide Part I: Machine Learning"
+title: "Data Science Study Guide Part II: Machine Learning"
 category: posts
-date: 2019-02-06
+date: 2019-07-15
 ---

+# TODO

+Rework this, and make it consistent with the stats one.
+Maybe skip this for now and just do the coding one?
+It'll be much easier.

 Data science interviews tend to focus on four main topics: computer science (coding), statistics, machine learning, and databases (SQL).
 I've been building